 In addition to financial support, Feeding San Diego relies on contributions from national and local partnerships to source product.

-Through our membership with Feeding America, FSD has access to billions of pounds of food from national donors such as Kraft, Kellogg’s, ConAgra and General Mills.
+National Partnerships: Through our membership with Feeding America, FSD has access to billions of pounds of food from national corporate donors such as Kraft, Kellogg’s, ConAgra and General Mills.
 Without a Feeding America affiliate in the region, this food would not come into San Diego.

-Each year, FSD receives millions of pounds of fresh produce through our partnership with the California Association of Food Banks and their Farm to Family program.
-Fresh foods are also donated through the local agriculture industry, Feeding America and gleaning partners.
+Fresh Produce: Each year, FSD receives millions of pounds of fresh produce through our partnership with the California Association of Food Banks and their Farm to Family program.
+Fresh foods are also donated through the local produce industry, Feeding America and gleaning partners.

-Damaged food items from grocery stores, such as dented cans, torn cereal boxes and other safe nutritious food items are reclaimed for use.
+Reclamation: Damaged food items from grocery stores, such as dented cans, torn cereal boxes and other safe, nutritious food items are reclaimed for use.
 Rather than going to the landfill, these items are received, sorted, cleaned and safety checked by volunteers at the distribution center.
-Ralphs, Albertsons, Big Lots and Walgreens currently supply reclamation.